We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Noise and Planning

-Although more noise surveys are available such as background noise surveys, construction noise surveys, environmental noise surveys, occupational noise surveys and noise risk assessments for noise at work, none are directly linked to planning, and due to this, we wouldn’t cover them.
-The noise surveys below, however, are all applicable to development and support applications for planning consent.
+Although more noise surveys are available – such as background noise surveys, construction noise surveys, environmental noise surveys, occupational noise assessments, noise risk assessments for noise at work and vibration monitoring – not all of them are directly linked to planning.

 Noise Surveys